SenpaiKaneki/SenpaiKaneki/README.md

 ### Hi there 👋
 🔭 I’m currently working on nothing
 - 🌱 I’m currently want to learn Python
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with nothing :)
-- 💬 Ask me about ...
 - 📫 How to reach me: _Senpai_Kaneki#6969
 - 😄 Pronouns: Use what u want idc
 - ⚡ Fun fact: Im dutch